vinirossa/software-engineering/design-patterns.md

 Defer the exact steps of an algorithm to a subclass, working as a blueprint for methods.

 > *Template method pattern works better in cases where strategy doesn't fit and there is fixed logic on the template.
-Anyway, tit can be very dangerous given that it uses inheritance over composition.*
+Anyway, it can be very dangerous given that it uses inheritance over composition.*

 **Uses:**
 - Frameworks